Polishing & Grinding Services in Singapore

 Surface Grinding (Flat)

-flatness tolerance on ground surfaces
+Flatness tolerance on ground surfaces

 Precision flat surface grinding for mating surfaces, sealing faces, and reference datums.
 Flatness tolerance to ±0.02 mm across the ground area.